VGE - Vertical Grading Editor

 User input is as follows:

-Left Side Alignment Select left side alignment Right Side Alignment Select right side alignment Minimum Overlay Depth Sets the minimum thickness for overlay Use Crossfall Tables If ticked command will use the crossfall tables rather than the alignments Crossfall Table input values for station and crossfall to be used to calculate the overlay / resheeting depths Use Fitting Toggle this on to 'smooth' out the design Cut Factor Allows for this amount of cut against the sampled surface before inserting a new PI Fill Factor Allows for this amount of fill against the sampled surface before inserting a new PI Min.
+Left Side Alignment Select left side alignment Right Side Alignment Select right side alignment Minimum Overlay Depth Sets the minimum thickness for overlay Use Crossfall Tables If ticked command will use the crossfall tables rather than the alignments Crossfall Table input values for station and crossfall to be used to calculate the overlay / resheeting depths Use Fitting Toggle this on to 'smooth' out the design Cut Factor Allows for this amount of cut against the sampled surface before inserting a new PVI Fill Factor Allows for this amount of fill against the sampled surface before inserting a new PVI Min.
 Vertical Curve Length Sets the minimum desired vertical curve length Sag K Factor Vertical curve lengths will be set from this K factor in sag situations, where possible Crest K Factor Vertical curve lengths will be set from this K factor in crest situations, where possible Elevation Adjustment Lifts/lowers the outputted fitted vertical grading Start Station Apply from start station End Station Apply to end station Active Untick to deactivate (not apply) the control.
 OK Apply and exit.
 Cancel Exit the form without changing any data.
 Profile Copies the vertical geometry from another String Copy String This method allows the current vertical grading to be created using the vertical grading of an existing string.
-All the PI's (station and elevation data) on the existing string will be re-created in the current vertical grading.
+All the PVI's (station and elevation data) on the existing string will be re-created in the current vertical grading.

 Copy from Select the String/Profile to copy the vertical design from Offset Filter Set how far to search and which side to find string data Max Offset maximum search offset from the current String to find the Copy from String Side Search Left, Right or Both sides.
 Station Range Start Station Apply from start station End Station Apply to end station Active Untick to deactivate (not apply) the control.
 OK Apply and exit.
 Cancel Exit the form without changing any data.
-From String Click on this option to copy another String/Profile, with the capacity to adjust the PI elevations based on grade or elevation controls.
+From String Click on this option to copy another String/Profile, with the capacity to adjust the PVI elevations based on grade or elevation controls.
 This routine was originally envisaged for road reconstruction works, where it was desired to take the design for one side of the road and project it across to the other side.
-The copied profile PI's and Vertical Curves are transferred to the current Vertical Grading.
+The copied profile PVI's and Vertical Curves are transferred to the current Vertical Grading.

 At least one other string must be available in the drawing.